 Do you offer scholarships?

 Yes.
-Limited scholarships are available to students who demonstrate financial need, especially if students apply by the priority deadline for the upcoming school year.
-The tuition rate is modest compared to other independent private schools.
+Scholarships are available to students who demonstrate financial need, especially if students apply by the priority deadline for the upcoming school year.
+Tuition is modest compared to other private schools.

 Do students need to take a specific test to be admitted?